 Even with proper care and maintenance, a swimming pool can still get out of balance and need a little adjusting.
 Your water chemistry is constantly changing due to environmental factors, usage, and even the toys you put in the pool.
 Learn five factors that play a major role in your swimming pool water chemistry, and how you can control common issues in this area.

 pH is the major factor you should keep balanced when maintaining your swimming pool water chemistry. pH refers to the level of acidity in your water, and comes from the use of chemicals to keep it balanced and free from contaminants and algae growth.
 You want your pH to remain between 7.4 to 7.6 at all times to avoid burning eyes and to allow for free chlorine use.

 Swimming Pool Alkalinity

 Closely connected to pH, the alkalinity is the amount of base, or hydrogen ions, in your water.
 It also refers to the ability of your water to contain and reduce the loss of hydrogen.
 Keeping your alkalinity balanced helps to keep your pH levels optimal when additional acids or bases are introduced to the water.
-You want your pool’s alkalinity to be between 80 to 150 parts per million (PPM).
+You want your pool’s alkalinity to be between 80 and 150 parts per million (PPM).